tactile-graphics/3d-printing-tools/doc/examples/pdf/print-from-pdf.md

 You will need inkscape installed on your system

-Create an alias for inkscape that points to the applications executable
+Create an alias for inkscape that points to the applications executable.

 ### Windows
 ```